YvesW/chat-filter-extended/README.md

 Also everything 2d for public (overhead)

+Shift-menu thingies exist, cave when updating the set with sidepanel open, the config panel might not look updated but this is a runelite limitation.
+It actually does update.
+Flash thingy prevention/proper handling exists unlike default chat filter Notifications thing prevention exists unlike default chat filter

 Clears when it clears because it's jarring if a lot of messages suddenly disappear when you quickly hop worlds, or briefly leave your cc/fc (default advanced settings have been chosen with this in mind)

-Thanks to Annotated for helping me collect Vars/ScriptIds and for extensively helping me test the plugin!
+Thanks to Annotated for helping me collect Vars/ScriptIds and for helping me extensively test the plugin!